nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 ![Deployment architecture](deployment-architecture.png)

-- _Control Plane Deployment_: The control plane is a Kubernetes Deployment with one container running the NKG controller.
+- _Control Plane Deployment_: The control plane is a Kubernetes Deployment with one container running the NGF controller.
 Initially, the control plane will be limited to a single Pod.
 Once we add leader election, the control plane will be able to scale.
 The control plane will perform the same functions as it does today, but instead of configuring nginx by writing files to a shared volume, it will send the configuration to the agent via gRPC.